WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 21 | Reformat Readme
+I do not have a lot of time for study.
+It is President's Day and I need to spend time with family.
+However, I noticed this readme file had mistakes in the time hashtags' markdown structures.
+I corrected that.
+I am also using what time I do have to work on the CSS Bonus Repo.
+Check that readme for further information.

+---

 ## 2022 02 20 | MQ Frustrations
 I am working on the media quires Ex.
 It is really frustrating.
 The concept of changing the type of style according to the size of screen (or type of media) is not.
 However, I need to structure a page according to the HTML that is given to me.
 That is something that I find very hard to do!
 The specific task is to use the CSS tips and tricks to make a page look as it does in a jpg.
 However, It fails to provide the upfront structure (building blocks) that would make the task sensible!
 While I do expect it can provide instructional insight to additional ways to use CSS, it is also so very aggravating to be given a rubik's cube and told to figure it out...
 WITHOUT pulling the stickers off!
 I like building things... riddles (while similar) are not the same.
 Riddles expect you to provide a specific answer.
 Building complex things expects that a product will be produced regardless of the how.

-## 2200 | Completed?
+### 2200 | Completed?
 I think I completed most of the Ex.
 However, I will be paying close attention on how the instructor does this Ex.
 There are a lot of things that I feel like I could have done a much better job on.

 ---

 ## 2022 02 18 | Morning work
 Completed the third assignment in the "practice flexbox" Ex.
 We were asked to create a footer using flexbox properties and a set of instructions.
 It's not the prettiest footer, but it was completed prior to class.
 I think we will be discussing the positioning of items in CSS.

-## 1330 | Flexbox
+### 1330 | Flexbox
 We did a lot in the flexbox Ls.
 Brain is fuzzy.
 It is a lot like thinking spatially.

-## 1530 | Cont Flexbox
+### 1530 | Cont Flexbox
 This Ex is challenging.
 Completed this prior to the class.
 My challenge is to create the same thing without prior code.
 I need to check the previous code, so I can get the same color and sizes.
 This also helps solidify some words I hadn't recognized.
 One of those things is the ```:nth-of-type(#)```.
 I was aware of the child and parent hooks.
 This lets me have several "sections" without the need to give them a class or ID!

-## 0007 | Pat Due
+### 0007 | Pat Due
 I Know I should push anything after midnight.
 However, I completed the 'warm up JS challenge' that was given to us at the end of the day (Friday).
 I organized the final code into several screenshots.
 They were sent to Discord. with the hope that others might see their own way to complete the Ex.
 Despite that, I feel the code could be refactored to something more refined.
 I, however, am not known to be very refined!
 Capt Smash for a good reason.